-Being faced by the chaos and blame which was not mine to take, the verbal accusations left me feeling I was loosing everything I found safe in my life.
-We all have that one person or persons in our lives who made the most impact (positively or negatively).
-If the latter, it may be a person whom we may have always hoped to have a loving, healthy relationship.
-Due to human conditioning/wiring we still find ourselves at times looking for that person’s approval (be it a parent, sister, brother, uncle, aunt, etc.) Someone who had a lot of say in our lives and the events which took place.
-One can be left feeling alone, frustrated, hurt, specially when one is erroneously confronted by someone whom you may have hoped to one day have a close relationship with; you find that person once more not willing to listen to reason and facts because they are too busy listening to the other party who is unwilling to take responsibility for his/her actions and who keeps putting the blame on everyone else.
+Being faced by the chaos and blame which was not mine to take, the verbal accusations left me feeling I was losing everything I found safe in my life.
+We all have that one person or persons in our lives who made the most impact (positively or negatively); if the latter, it may be a person whom we may have always hoped to have a loving, healthy relationship.
+Due to human conditioning and wiring we may still find ourselves at times looking for that person’s approval (be it a parent, sister, brother, uncle, aunt, etc.) One can be left feeling alone, frustrated and hurt, specially when one is erroneously confronted by someone whom you may have hoped to one day have a close relationship with; you find that person once more not willing to listen to reason and facts because they are too busy defending the other party who is unwilling to take responsibility for her actions and who keeps putting the blame on everyone else.

 I was left with my head spinning facing painful realities which I had considered resolved.
-I was left reliving painful memories, along with feelings of betrayal and anger.
-I had to allow myself to feel all the emotions and face the reality that there are still wounds within me which are yet to heal.
-Wounds life saw fit to bring back up so I may take a closer look, providing me with the opportunity to take the steps necessary towards my own healing by learning to re-evaluate my position and setting clear cut boundaries.
+I was left reliving painful memories along with feelings of betrayal and anger, and had to allow myself to feel all the emotions, facing the reality that there are still wounds within me which are yet to heal.
+Wounds life saw fit to bring back up so I could take a closer look, providing me with the opportunity to take the steps necessary towards my own healing by learning to re-evaluate my position and setting clear cut boundaries.

-In previous blogs, I have written about the beauty of life and it’s perfect balancing plan; how life is always pushing us towards our own healing.
+In previous blogs I have written about the beauty of life and it’s perfect balancing plan; how life is always pushing us towards our own healing.
 It may feel painful at times but all life is trying to do is give us the opportunity to face life, to face ourselves.
-The healing process may come bottled as if it was something ugly, hurtful, something you did not need, but THAT is where healing is found.
-Life uses events, people to help us continue evolving.
+The healing process may come bottled as if it was something ugly, hurtful, something you do not need, but it is in that process where healing is found–life uses events and people to help us continue evolving.

-Of course for me it was painful to face all of it.
 Most of us don’t want to look back at negative events which in many ways shaped us throughout life.
 We go to extreme lengths to avoid ever feeling the helplessness we may have felt; specially growing up.
-When you do take a step back and allow yourself to feel all of it, without judging it as negative or positive, it is then you realize the events you ran from may have taken parts of you away but not the best parts!.
-I kept reminding myself this because it is the truth.
-Painful experiences hide within them wisdom, beauty, renewal.
-Life needed to put me through this so it may take away from me emotions of fear and helplessness.
-It was life’s way of reminding me “you are no longer the lonely, helpless child.
-You can do this”.
+When you do take a step back and allow yourself to feel all of it, without judging it as negative or positive, it is then you realize the events you ran from, may have taken parts of you away but not the best parts!

-Like most of us, I have gone through these tough whirlwinds of change many times over.
-Of course at those times I have wished for the events not to be so brutal, yet looking back, I am conscious that had they not hit that hard I would not be the person I am today.
-Although at those times I was left feeling, naked, hurt, violated; feeling life took it all from me; I now recognize it did not.
-It took what it needed to take and left me with the most important parts.
-The parts which would shape me into who I am, the parts in me which are beautiful and still believes in the wonders of life.
+Like most of us, I have gone through these tough whirlwinds of change many times over; of course at those times I have wished for the events not to be so brutal yet looking back I am conscious had they not hit that hard I would not be the person I am today.
+Although at those times I was left feeling, naked, hurt, violated; feeling life took it all from me, I now recognize it did not.
+Life took what it needed to take and although it could not stop monstrosities from taking place, it sheltered my essence and protected the most important parts of my mind and spirit.
+Parts which would shape me into who I am, the parts in me which are beautiful and still believe in the wonders of life.

-The Tsunami which we may feel took most of the things we valued, also took from us many things we no longer needed within.
-If we can learn to recognize this, then we can feel lighter and able to breathe again.
-It is not easy to learn to trust again after a negative experience and it is natural that the more negative experiences one has experienced the harder it is to learn to trust your self and your surroundings.
-What I would like for all of us to do, is to try to look at things in a different way.
-Whether you believe in God, Universe, force, whatever you choose to call it, IT IS LIFE.
-I am asking all of us to start learning to trust life.
+The Tsunami which we may feel took most of the things we valued, also took from us many things we no longer needed; if we can learn to recognize this then we can feel lighter and able to breathe again.
+It is not easy to learn to trust again after a negative experience, and it is natural that the more negative experiences one has experienced the harder it is to learn to trust yourself and your surroundings.
+What I would like for all of us to do, is to try to look at things in a different way, whether you believe in God, Universe, force; whatever you choose to call it; IT IS LIFE and we can trust life.

 There will be people who won’t understand, who will walk away.
 If that happens, please try to understand all is as it should be.
 All happens for a reason and those who are meant to be part of your life will be.
 That is the beauty of life, always pushing us towards our own healing, towards those who will make the most impact in our lives, towards those who matter and who are able to see the beauty in us regardless of how complicated, painful or disturbing our lives may have been.